 Children could also be given theophoric names that were related to the gods.
 These names were not the exact names of the gods, but rather variations of the divine names.
 Demeter, for example, became Demetria.
 It wasn’t until the rise of the Roman Empire that the Greeks began to use god and goddess names in their original forms.
 The Romans also introduced the concept of surnames to the Greeks.

-Here are sixteen names used in Ancient Greek culture that would work well on modern babies.
-For more, check out our list of Ancient Greek Names.
+Here are fourteen Ancient Greek names that would work well on modern babies.

-Apollonia: Apollonia was a name created in ancient times to honor Apollo, the Greek god of the Sun.
+Apollonia was a name created in ancient times to honor Apollo, the Greek god of the Sun.
 Its most famous bearer was Saint Apollonia of Alexandria, a Christian martyr and patron saint of dentistry.
+In the 1980s, Prince's R&B band Apollonia 6, named after singer Apollonia Kotero, inspired a small wave of parents to use the name.
 Although somewhat of a mouthful at five syllables long, Apollonia would make a grand and alluring choice for a daughter.

-Dion: Meaning “a child of heaven and earth,” Dion originated as a nickname for names like Dionysios.
+Meaning “a child of heaven and earth,” Dion originated as a nickname for names like Dionysios.
 It was in the US Top 1000 from 1957 to 2006, peaking at #340 in 1969.
-But with the current trend of aspirational and spiritual names, might Dion be perfect for a 2019 baby?
-It’s at #315 on the Nameberry charts, which could indicate a future rise nationally.
+But with the current trend of aspirational and spiritual names, might Dion be perfect for a 2020s baby?
+It’s at #187 on the Nameberry charts, which could indicate a future rise nationally.

-Galen: Galen is heavily tied to Galen of Pergamon, an ancient Greek medical researcher who made major contributions in the fields of medicine and philosophy.
+Galen is heavily tied to Galen of Pergamon, an ancient Greek medical researcher who made major contributions in the fields of medicine and philosophy.
 It was the most popular in the US in 1949, when it ranked at #330.
-Despite that, Galen doesn’t feel dated, however, in 2018 only 57 boys received the name.
+Despite that, Galen doesn’t feel dated, but in 2021 only 44 boys received the name.

 Although it may make you think of the white, leggy bird, the name Heron means “hero.”
 In fact, the Ancient Greek girls’ name Hero is a derivative of Heron.
 It’s a likable name connected to namesakes including Saint Heron of Antioch and Heron of Alexandria—a Greco–Roman inventor who created the first steam engine, vending machine, and more in the first century.
-And it’s also has an avian connection to the heron bird.
+And it also has that avian connection to the heron bird.

-Isidore: Isidore, and the original Isidoros, were popular names in Ancient Greece.
+Isidore, and the original Isidoros, were popular names in Ancient Greece.
 Many Catholic saints bear the name, but in modern times it is mostly used among Jewish families.
-Shockingly, only 26 boys were named Isidore in 2018.
+Shockingly, only 30 boys were named Isidore in 2021.
 With Theodore soaring in popularity, Isidore is the perfect alternative.

-Kallisto: Kallisto is one of the rare names used straight from mythology without variation in Ancient Greece.
+Kallisto is one of the rare names used straight from mythology without variation in Ancient Greece.
 In the myth, Kallisto, a nymph, and Zeus fell in love.
 Hera turned Kallisto into a bear, and she later became Ursa Major, the Great Bear constellation.
 One of Jupiter’s moons is named Callisto, the alternate — and generally preferred — spelling of the name.

-Leander: The handsome name Leander also comes from myth—in his tragic tale, Leander swims across the Hellespont each night to be with Hero in her tower until one night he is drowned by a winter storm.
-Leander has yet to catch on in the US, but it’s a favorite in Norway, ranking at #65.
+The handsome name Leander also comes from myth—in his tragic tale, Leander swims across the Hellespont each night to be with Hero in her tower until one night he is drowned by a winter storm.
+Leander has yet to catch on in the US, but it’s been popular in Norway and Germany in recent years.

-Linus: It may still conjure images of a blanket-toting cartoon boy, but trust us—Linus is going places.
+It may still conjure images of a blanket-toting cartoon boy, but trust us—Linus is going places.
 It’s stylish -us ending, popularity in Europe, and other notable namesakes—including many mythic Linuses and Pope Linus—point to a future rise in the US rankings.
-Although it was only given to 147 boys in 2018, Linus is #245 on Nameberry.
+Although it was only given to 111 boys in 2021, Linus is #162 on Nameberry.

 Although he’s not remembered much today, the most notable Theron of ancient times was Theron of Acragas, the corrupt Greek ruler of Acragas, and later Syracuse, in Sicily.
-These days we’re more likely to think of Charlize Theron, or perhaps you have a Theron on your family tree —it was in the Top 1000 until 1992.
+These days we’re more likely to think of Charlize Theron, or perhaps you have a Theron on your family tree — this name, meaning "hunter", was in the Top 1000 until 1992.

-Theodosia: If the musical Hamilton were to revive any baby names, Theodosia would top our list.
-The numbers have increased slightly—fewer than 5 baby girls received the name in 2015, and 11 were named Theodosia in 2018—but nothing major.
+If the musical Hamilton were to revive any baby names, Theodosia would top our list.
+It has been slow to make an impact, but finally it's on a definite trend upwards: fewer than 5 baby girls received the name in 2015, and 35 were named Theodosia in 2021.
 Theodosia Burr went by Theo among those close to her, which is a cute, boyish nickname a la Charlie.
 Thea and Tia also work as nicknames, as does Theda, as in silent film star Theda Bara (who was born Theodosia).

-Xenia: Xenia is the Greek concept of hospitality—literally translated it means “guest-friendship.”
+Xenia is the Greek concept of hospitality—literally translated it means “guest-friendship.”
 It was adopted as a name in Ancient Greece in honor of Zeus, who was occasionally referred to as Xenios, as he was a protector of guests.
 There are several Saint Xenias, the most famous being the patron saint of St. Petersburg.
-Xenia and its variants Ksenia and Oksana are popular in Russia, and Xenia also ranks in the Catalan region of Spain.
+Xenia and its variant Ksenia is popular in Russia, and Xenia also ranks in the Catalan region of Spain.